xvicxpx/m6restore/README.md

 3) After the device reboots in to factory default mode, it should connect via tether to your computer.
 You may see your default browser try to load MSN.
 This is typically what happens when the device is in USB Tether mode.
 If the device doesn't enter tether, login to 192.168.1.1 via a web browser.
-The default login is Admin / attwifi.
-Configure the device in the settings menu to tether via usb.
+Configure the device in the settings menu to tether via USB.

-4) After your PC is tethered to the device, you should be able to run the m1restore.exe utility.
+4) After your PC is tethered to the device, you should be able to run the m5restore.exe utility.
 Make sure you enter the correct IMEI number.

-If you receive an error, you either didn't fully factory reset your device or your device isn't in usb tether mode.
+If you receive an error, you either didn't fully factory reset your device or your device isn't in USB tether mode.

 5) The device will boot after IMEI restore has completed.
 You can login to the web interface to verify your IMEI was sucessfully updated.
 At this point